by Danielle of More Than Four Walls

 - Next, you'll combine the remaining ingredients.
 You can hand whisk, use a mixer or for easy mixing and pouring, or use a blender.
 Once combined, add in the honey/orange mixture and stir/blend until incorporated.

 - Now you're ready to fill your popsicle molds.
 If you're using a blender with a pour spout this is so easy and low mess.
 Otherwise, a turkey baster works great for filling molds and not spilling liquid all over the counter.
 Freeze 10-12 hours.

-For a great breakfast treat serve a Powerhouse Pop with homemade English muffins or some Crockpot Granola.
+For a great breakfast treat serve a Powerhouse Pop with some Crockpot Granola.